rcgsheffield/airbods/README.md

 ## Architecture

-There is an **overview of the system in the [architecture diagram](https://drive.google.com/file/d/1gzuFhhOR7JmASPKYVPKwvyLrUiUHpojA/view?usp=sharing)**.
+There is an overview of the system in the [architecture diagram](https://drive.google.com/file/d/1gzuFhhOR7JmASPKYVPKwvyLrUiUHpojA/view?usp=sharing).

 ```mermaid
 flowchart LR